SEARCH THIS BLOG

 Here's the link to the Web site for Camelia in Mostra: www.cameliainmostra.it

-I attended the show last year at the beautiful Villa Giulia.
+I attended the show one year at the beautiful Villa Giulia.
 Not only were the flowers breathtaking, but there were waiters serving champagne, and the most delightful little appetizers distributed in tiny individual bowls.
 There were also vendors, selling camelia bushes of various sizes and colors.
 I couldn't resist buying a bush with white blossoms, which I carefully carried home to Stresa with me on the ferry.
 It blooms there still, in a large terracotta planter on a lovely terrace.

 Sunday, February 14, 2010